The Good, Bad, and Ugly of Current Ford Bronco Prices

 Cheap to buy when new and inexpensive to own for years, many first-generation examples, especially rust-free ones sourced from the dry southwest, wound up cut up and heavily modified into Baja Broncos.
 To give you a sense of the current first-generation Bronco market in early 2023, we’re providing three examples of Ford’s first SUV in varying conditions and their expected prices.

 The seller of this freshly restored Teal 1967 Ford Bronco for sale on Craigslist in Honey Brook, Pennsylvania, provides extensive pictures on the restoration of this Caribbean Turquoise over parchment example equipped with a numbers-matching 289 cubic inch V8 mated to an automatic.
-When we first came across the restored example in March, the seller started at $155,000.
-Fast forward to November, and their asking price is now $83,500.
+When we first came across the restored example in March 2023, the seller started at $155,000.
+Fast forward to December 2023, and their asking price was at $81,500 before their last Craigslist ad expired:

 Worse: 1972 Ford Bronco Sport I6-Powered 4×4 – $42,500 (Was $65,000)